-It’s a common scenario: moms have everything they need for their new arrival but completely forget to buy themselves a fabulous nursing bra.
+It’s a common scenario: moms have everything they need for their new baby but completely forget to buy themselves a fabulous nursing bra.

-Shopping too Soon
+1. Shopping too soon

 Many experts agree that the most accurate time to size yourself for more structured nursing bras is three to four months after delivery, which gives you time to establish and regulate your milk supply.
 The best time to measure is midday, when the breasts are full, before a feeding.

 If you want to purchase nursing bras before you deliver, try to wait until you’re around eight months pregnant.
 By then you will have gained most of your baby weight and undergone most major body shape changes.
 The size of your breasts at eight months should be fairly close to the size they'll be eight weeks postpartum when your body has learned to regulate its milk supply.

 Look for a nursing bra that can stretch with you, accommodating the normal fluctuations experienced by nursing moms throughout the day and night.
 Since you’ll be wearing a bra virtually all day and night at first, it goes without saying that the fabric should feel amazing!
 Stay away from anything that might be itchy or irritating.